(You can find a PDF copy of this charter on the FINOS website)

 v) oversee all Directed Fund business and community outreach matters and work with the LF on any legal matters that arise;

 vi) adopt and maintain policies or rules and procedures for the Directed Fund (subject to LF approval);

-vii) establish advisory bodies, committees, programs or councils to resolve any particular matter or in support of the mission of the Directed Fund and/or its Technical Projects including in support of end-users and ambassadors for the project;
+vii) establish advisory bodies, special interest groups, committees, programs or councils to resolve any particular matter or in support of the mission of the Directed Fund and/or its Technical Projects including in support of end-users and ambassadors for the project;

 viii) establish any conformance programs and solicit input (including testing tools) from the applicable governance body of any Technical Project for defining and administering any programs related to conformance with any Technical Project (each, a “Conformance Program”);